HOLMES1891/HOLMES1891.github.io/_pages/cv.md

 Project experience
 ======
-* Summer 2018: Research Assistant
+*  2015 ~ 2018: Leader of electronic control group
   * University of Illinois at Chicago, BDSC Lab
-  * Project: Community-preserving Graph Convolutions for Multi-view Brain Networks Analysis
+  * Project: Be responsible for embedded system developing.
+Designed a real-time monitor system on the racing car and collected relevant data based on STM32 .
+  * 2nd price in Japan Honda energy-saving race
 <br>

 Skills
 ======
 * Programming Language
-  * Python
+  * PytSummerhon
   * C
   * PHP
 * Deep learning framework